HasnaeTalibi/Machine-Learning-Deployment-using-Docker/README.md

 provided by the author **Pramod Singh** in his book 'Deploy Machine Learning Models to Production'

-1. Train the ML model ( we will train a binary classifcation 'predict whether the customer will buy the product online or not' ).
+1. Train the ML model ( we will train a binary classification 'predict whether the customer will buy the product online or not' ).
 2. Save and export the ML model.
 3. Create a Flask app including the UI layer.
 4. Build a custom Docker image for the app.